RubyDuDo/LiteGameServer/README.md

 - `protobuf` (for serialization)
 - `mysql_connection` (for database access)

-Both libraries are included in `./GameServer/thirdlibs`.
+mysql_connection are included in `./GameServer/thirdlibs`.
+Protobuf is managed using `fetch content` function in CMake, so it will be download during configuring.
+So if you download this project, it may need network and git to build the first time.